How to Discover Receptive and Expressive Language Challenges in My Child

 This article provides helpful information for you to discover if your child is struggling with receptive and expressive language challenges.
 For language development delays, click here.
 Integrated Learning Strategies (ILS) is a learning and academic center.
 As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
 If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

-As you may have read in our previous article, language delays are different from speech issues your child may experience and it’s important to know if they are struggling with one or the other or both.
+As you may have read in a previous article, language delays are different from speech issues your child may experience and it’s important to know if they are struggling with one or the other or both.
 While speech delays are often related to how your child pronounces words or annunciates their sounds and letters, language is developed into two parts: receptive and expressive.

 A quick and easy way to remember the difference is broken down here: